jguiraudet/jguiraudet.github.io/_drafts/2016-01-06-working-with-docker-containers.md

 * [How To Secure Nginx with Let's Encrypt on Ubuntu 14.04][nginx-letsencrypt]
 * [nw_isolated example in docker documentation][docker-a-bridge-network]
 * [How To Set Up Password Authentication with Nginx on Ubuntu 14.04][nginx-authentication] with a password file
 * add jekyll-dev/htpasswd to manage the .htpasswd file from the host.
-Use -B to force bcrypt encryption of the password for more security
+Use -B to force bcrypt encryption of the password for more security.

 Check out the [Docker documentations][docker-docs] for more info.